Maximiliano Cerato

-Maximiliano Iván Cerato (born 21 April 1988 in Río Gallegos, Argentina) is an Argentine naturalized Chilean footballer currently playing for Bancruz.
+Maximiliano Iván Cerato (born 21 April 1988 in Río Gallegos, Argentina) is an Argentine naturalized Chilean former professional footballer who played as a forward.

 Career

 In 2024, Cerato returned to Chile after playing for Defensores de Belgrano and signed with Deportes Linares in the Segunda División Profesional.

 Back to his hometown, Cerato joined Bancruz in August 2025.

+It was confirmed his retirement in November 2025.

 Personal life

 Cerato holds dual Argentine-Chilean nationality since he naturalized Chilean by residence in January 2019.